maxkasy/home/_pages/workshops/social_foundations_workshop.md

 *Correcting for Selective Publication and Attention*

 16:00 Ana-Andreea Stoica
-*Diagnosing and mitigating bias in networks*
+*Diagnosing Algorithmic Inequality in Social Networks*

 #### Wednesday, May 24